Glenwood Canyon likely to remain closed for ‘weeks’ as I-70 assessed, repaired following numerous mudslides

 State of Emergency declared to free up funds

+It could be awhile before traffic once again streams through Glenwood Canyon on Interstate 70.

-Interstate 70 will likely remain closed for several weeks, as Colorado Department of Transportation crews work to assess the extent of damage from several days of heavy rains and debris slides from the Grizzly Creek Fire burn scar.
+The stretch of highway could remain closed for weeks, as Colorado Department of Transportation crews work to clean up and assess the damage following several days of heavy rains and debris flows from the Grizzly Creek Fire burn scar.

-Having driven through the canyon “hundreds of times” over the years, he called the pictures he’s seen of the damage from several straight days of flash flooding “shocking.”
+Having driven through the canyon “hundreds of times” over the years, he called the pictures and drone video footage he’s seen of the damage from several straight days of flash flooding “shocking.”

 The governor noted Glenwood Canyon normally sees about 2.4 inches of rain during the entire month of July.
 It’s seen 4 inches in five days to close out the month.